Whistleblowers: The UK Perspective

 As part of its continued focus on culture, the FCA is particularly interested where whistleblowing allegations are raised against those designated as senior managers or material risk takers, being those with the greatest potential to cause harm to a firm’s customers or the markets in which it operates.
 A number of firms have undertaken to notify the FCA of such allegations immediately on receipt and before investigation.

-The FCA has also made clear that it views a lack of diversity and inclusion and non-financial misconduct as obstacles to creating an environment in which it is safe to speak up.41 Whistleblowing acts as an important barometer for the FCA and PRA to test an organisation’s culture and purpose.
+The FCA has also made clear that it views a lack of diversity and inclusion and non-financial misconduct as obstacles to creating an environment in which it is safe to speak up.
+Whistleblowing acts as an important barometer for the FCA and PRA to test an organisation’s culture and purpose.
+In its efforts to encourage individuals to speak up, the FCA launched the ‘In confidence, with confidence’ campaign in March 2021.
+As part of the campaign, the FCA published a number of resources including a digital toolkit for industry bodies, consumer groups and whistleblowing groups to encourage individuals to have the confidence to step forward and an employee leaflet that encourages and guides individuals in reporting their concerns directly to the FCA.
+The FCA has also recently begun to publish quarterly whistleblowing data to increase transparency surrounding whistleblowing reports.

 A whistleblowing policy should detail the process of making internal disclosures and should be disseminated across the organisation through regular communications and training that encourage a ‘speak up’ culture.
 Ideally there should be a range of channels through which disclosures can be made.